-“I got involved in Intensive Care Society and I can’t remember why I wanted to do these things.
+“I got elected to the Intensive Care Society and I can’t remember why I wanted to do these things.
 Probably just big-headedness or something like that.”

 “In the ’90s, there was only four or five full time intensivists in Britain.”

-“My retirement is full of five or six Gs: that’s golf, grandchildren, gardening, gym, gluttony and Google.”
+“My retirement is full of five or six Gs: that’s golf, grandchildren, gardening, gin, gluttony and Google.”